dbroemmel/docker-compiler-explorer/README.md

-# docker-compiler-explorer with Fortran suppert
+# docker-compiler-explorer with Fortran support

 This Dockerfile will build/pull a rather large image/container, using our additions for Fortran support to run [Matt Godbolt's Compiler Explorer](https://github.com/mattgodbolt/compiler-explorer) with Fortran enabled.
 While Fortran support is there, syntax highlighting is still in its infancy.

+Run the usual `docker build .` to create the image, then `docker run -p 10240:10204 <image>` to access it via `http://localhost:10240`.

 The Readme.md from the original repo read: